iPhone 16e vs Galaxy S24 FE: Don't make a mistake

 Performance and Software

-One of the big advantages of the iPhone 16e is that it uses Apple's latest A18 chip, while the Galaxy runs on a decent, but not quite as fast Exynos 2400e chipset.
+One of the big advantages of the iPhone 16e is that it uses Apple's latest A18 chip.
+That said, the iPhone 16e's version of the A18 has one less GPU core than the iPhone 16, leaving it with a 15% decrease in graphics performance, but still as capable as an iPhone 15.
+The Galaxy also runs on a flagship processor, Samsung's Exynos 2400e chipset.

-The AI battles are just starting to heat up, but the short of it is that both phones can correct your writing with AI, generate AI images and both have AI-powered photo manipulation tricks.
+On the AI front, the battles are just starting to heat up, but the short of it is that both phones can correct your writing with AI, generate AI images and both have AI-powered photo manipulation tricks.

 We're still waiting for a more powerful Siri on the iPhone, though, while the Galaxy already runs on the latest and greatest version of Google's Gemini.

 But what about software updates?
 Samsung has committed to 7 years of major OS upgrades and security patches, and while that sounds great, it's been months and the S24 FE still hasn't received the latest One UI 7 update.
 Latest rumors say that update will only arrive in May!
-What good are those software update promises if takes months for these updates to arrive?
+What good are Samsung's software support promises if it takes months for these updates to arrive?

 On the iPhone, you can expect five to six years of iOS updates, and at least you know those updates arrive the same day that Apple launches them, no delays.